Stevens Square, Minneapolis: Landmarks and attractions

 The bells of the historic Plymouth Congregational Church, located in the center of the neighborhood, can be heard by a wide radius in the area.
-There are several restaurants and coffee shops in the neighborhood, including the Boiler Room coffee shop, the Tibet Kitchen restaurant, and four small corner grocery stores.
+There are several restaurants and coffee shops in the neighborhood and four small corner grocery stores.
 The neighborhood is in walking distance of the many restaurants of Eat Street in Whittier, as well as those in Loring Park.